tripheo0412/jamstack-typescript-boilerplate/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in this boilerplate.

     .
     ├── .circleci/config.yml